zoomoid/default-backend/README.md

 It uses CSS's `@media (prefers-color-scheme: dark)` to switch between light and dark!

+It also responds with an HTTP 404 on the root URL, making it a hard-fail backend instead of a soft-failure semantic 404 served with an HTTP 200 status code.
+This behaviour is up to preference though, it can be changed, see the section below.

 ## Building

 This is just your regular Golang app: